VimsRocz/IMU/docs/Python/Task2_Python.md

 - Log the interval indices, means and variances to `triad_init_log.txt`.
 - Optionally scale the accelerometer vector so its magnitude is exactly `9.81 m/s²`.
 - Plot the detected interval with `plot_zupt_and_variance()` and save the PDF to `results/<tag>_ZUPT_variance.pdf`.
+- Refer to the [standardized legend terms](../PlottingChecklist.md#standardized-legend-terms) when labelling the curves.

 ### 2.3 Derive Body‑Frame Vectors
 - Negate the accelerometer mean to obtain `g_body`.